-Accounting Principles I 3 s.h.
+Principles of Accounting I 3 s.h.

 Business Law I

 Principles of Management 3 s.h.

 Principles of Marketing 3 s.h.

-Quantitative Methods 3 s.h.
+Quantitative Methods

 Macroeconomics 3 s.h.

 Completion of the A.A.
 Degree at NIACC will meet most general education requirements; the following courses are recommended as electives or general education within one's A.A. studies: